Imprint Training Foals

-“They actually have greater capacity for learning in those first hours of life than anytime in their lives,” he says.
+“Foals actually have greater capacity for learning in those first hours of life than anytime in their lives,” Dr. Miller says.

 “The first training session should be done immediately after birth in what is known as the ‘imprinting period,’ ” Dr. Miller explains.
 Many people, of course, aren’t inclined to bird-dog a mare in foal closely enough to see the neonate take its first breaths.
 However, the foal can still benefit from imprinting techniques if they’re done within the first 72 hours postpartum.